mib-unitn/SoFT/README.md

 #Set the parameters for the detection and identification
 l_thr =  #Intensity threshold[Gauss] (float)
-m_size =  #Minimum size in pixels (int) dx =  #Km (pixel size of the instrument) dt = #seconds (temporal cadence of the instrument) min_dist = # minimum required distance between two local maxima. (int) sign = # Can be "positive", "negative" or "both, defines the polarity of the features to be tracked (str) separation = # If True, the detection method selected is "fine", if False, the detection method selected is "coarse".
-Check the paper for more details on the detection methods (str) verbose=False #If True, the code will print a more detailed output of the tracking process (str)
+m_size =  #Minimum size in pixels (int) dx =  #Km (pixel size of the instrument) (float) dt = #seconds (temporal cadence of the instrument) (float) min_dist = # minimum required distance between two local maxima. (int) sign = "both" # Can be "positive", "negative" or "both, defines the polarity of the features to be tracked (str) separation = True  # If True, the detection method selected is "fine", if False, the detection method selected is "coarse".
+Check the paper for more details on the detection methods (bool) verbose=False #If True, the code will print a more detailed output of the tracking process (bool) doppler=False # If True, SoFT will also estimate the line-of-sight velocity within the detected features from separate dopplergram files in the 00b-data folder (bool)

-st.track_all(datapath, cores, min_dist, l_thr, m_size, dx, dt, sign, separation, verbose=False)
+st.track_all(datapath, cores, min_dist, l_thr, m_size, dx, dt, sign, separation, verbose, doppler)
 ```